analiseb/TS-Metro-Traffic/README.md

 ## Project Overview

-This project is for the completion of the Time Series course at the University of Barcelona for the partial fulfillment of Master of Science in Fundamentals of Data Science.
+This project is for the completion of the Time Series Analysis course at the University of Barcelona for the partial fulfillment of Master of Science in Fundamentals of Data Science.

 The focus of this project is the application of the core competencies and concepts of the course, including: